-We cooked the beef tenderloin at 350°F for about 60 min. until the temperature at the thickest part of the roast reached 135°F. After removing it from the oven and covering with tinfoil, we let it rest for approximately 15 minutes.
+We cooked the beef tenderloin at 350°F for about 60 min.
+Until the temperature at the thickest part of the roast reached 135°F. After removing it from the oven and covering it with tinfoil, we let it rest for approximately 15 minutes.

-When I carved a slice from the middle of the roast, it was cooked perfectly to a medium doneness.
-Normally, I would cook it to a medium rare doneness, which equates to about 130°F but that is a little too rare for the girls.
+When I carved a slice from the middle of the roast, it was cooked perfectly to medium doneness.
+Usually, I would cook it to a medium rare doneness, which equates to about 130°F, but that is a little too rare for the girls.

-I know that most of you are used to cooking meats and poultry using a time and temperature technique and that most recipes found in cookbooks and cooking magazines give you time and temperature, but I urge you to use them as approximations only and try getting used to using a thermometer to achieve better results.
+I know that most of you are used to cooking meats and poultry using a time and temperature technique and that most recipes in cookbooks and cooking magazines give you time and temperature.
+Still, I would like you to use them as approximations only and try getting used to using a thermometer to achieve better results.